kazisean/ffmpeg-video-trim/README.md

 1) In order to use this tool make sure you have ffmpeg installed and its executable.
 To install ffmpeg for windows you can watch this video : https://youtu.be/MPV7JXTWPWI

 2) Next you would need to download a python executable. ( I am personally using vscode)
-3) copy paste the main.py into your executable and you should be good to go
+3) copy paste the main.py into your executable and rest of the instructions should be in there